ECS-251-W2020/final-project-synapse/README.md

 TSVD-Core/src/main/java/com/tsvd/trap/Trap.java records the creation time of a trap.

 TSVD-Core/src/main/java/com/tsvd/trap/TrapHandler.java corresponds to the trap mechanism used by TSVD.
-TrapHandler contains an array of traps.
+TrapHandler contains an array of traps. checkNearMiss is the check_for_trap function in figure 5 of the paper.
+If 2 different threads operate on the same object and one of the operations is a write, then a TSV will be detected.